11 turkey farm workers charged with cruelty caught on video - KTVZ

 Associated Press

-Eleven people working for one of the nation’s leading turkey producers have been charged with animal cruelty in Pennsylvania after state police said they were caught on video kicking, stomping and beating turkeys at several farms.
-Pennsylvania State Police said Thursday that the workers were responsible for capturing and crating turkeys destined for slaughter.
-State police launched the probe in response to a complaint from People for the Ethical Treatment of Animals.
-An undercover PETA investigator worked on a Plainville Farms crew for about three weeks and captured graphic video that showed workers appearing to mistreat the birds.
-The company’s turkey products are sold in major supermarket chains.
+Eleven people working for a leading turkey producer have been charged with animal cruelty in Pennsylvania after state police said they were caught on video kicking, stomping and beating turkeys at several farms.
+Pennsylvania State Police said Thursday that the Plainville Farms workers were responsible for capturing and crating turkeys destined for slaughter.
+An undercover investigator for People for the Ethical Treatment of Animals worked on a crew and captured graphic video showing workers appearing to mistreat the birds.
+Pennsylvania-based Plainville Farms says it has “zero tolerance” for such acts and has fired the implicated employees.